 - Scott Studenmund Award (2015–2016)

-Grant is a regular contributor to various legal publications on a range of issues and frequently speaks on topics ranging from the legal issues covered in his articles to leadership and professional development.
-His legal scholarship has been cited in leading law reviews and by the Alabama Supreme Court.
+Grant is a regular contributor to various publications on a range of issues and frequently speaks on topics ranging from the legal issues covered in his articles to leadership and professional development.
+His legal scholarship has been cited by the Alabama Supreme Court, Texas Law Review, American University Law Review, Mitchell Hamlin Law Review, Journal of Law and Health, SMU Science and Technology Law Review, Rutgers Computer and Technology Law Journal, and other leading legal resources.

-- Grant Frazier, Using Your Head: A Different Approach to the NFL’s Concussion Epidemic, 10 Harvard Journal of Sports & Entertainment Law 197 (2019).
+- Grant Frazier, Using Your Head: A Different Approach to Tackling the NFL’s Concussion Epidemic, 10 HARVARD JOURNAL OF SPORTS & ENTERTAINMENT LAW 197 (2019).

-- Grant Frazier & Sarah Deutsch, A Sleight of Hand: Why Non-Traded Real Estate Investment Trusts are Becoming an Increasingly Frequent Subject of Securities Litigation and Arbitration, 2 Corporate and Business Law Journal [FORTHCOMING] (2020).
+- Grant Frazier & Sarah Deutsch, A Sleight of Hand: Why Non-Traded Real Estate Investment Trusts are Becoming an Increasingly Frequent Subject of Securities Litigation and Arbitration, 2 CORPORATE AND BUSINESS LAW JOURNAL 23 (2020).

-- Grant Frazier & Nick Walter, Regulatory Sandboxes: How Federal Agencies Can Take Part in Cooperative Federalism and Catalyze Innovation and Economic Growth Through Exercise of Their Exemptive Authority, 18 Dartmouth Law Journal [FORTHCOMING] (2020).
+- Grant Frazier & Nick Walter, Regulatory Sandboxes: How Federal Agencies Can Take Part in Cooperative Federalism and Catalyze Innovation and Economic Growth Through Exercise of Their Exemptive Authority, 18 DARTMOUTH LAW JOURNAL 1 (2021).

-- Grant Frazier & Nicolas Jaber, The Feres Doctrine: A Denial of Equal Protection and Deserved Appreciation for Service Members and Their Families, 2 Journal of Law, Policy & Military Affairs [FORTHCOMING] (2020).
+- Grant Frazier & Nicolas Jaber, The Feres Doctrine: A Denial of Equal Protection and Deserved Appreciation for Service Members and Their Families, 2 JOURNAL OF LAW, POLICY & MILITARY AFFAIRS [TBD] (2021).